jhass189/phase-1-project/README.md

 Greatest Athlete of All Time

-This webpage provides a form that will collect user data to calculate who fans believe is the greatest overall athlete of all time.
-One athlete from each of the four major American sports has been provided for voting.
-At the bottom of the page, there is an empty form where users can type in the name, description, an add a picture of another athlete they feel should be up for nomination.
+This webpage provides a form that will collect user data to calculate who fans believe is the greatest basketball player of all time.
+Two legendary players have been provided for voting.
+At the bottom of the page, there is an empty form where users can type in the name, description, an add a picture of another NBA legend they feel should be up for nomination.

 Here is a video of the webpage’s functionality: